-Do you have a CEO you'd like to nominate for this dubious weekly gaffe honor?
-Shoot me an email and a one- or two-sentence description of why your choice deserves next week's nomination, and you just may wind up seeing your nominee in the spotlight.
+Do you have a CEO you'd like to nominate for this dubious honor?
+Shoot me an email and a one- or two-sentence description of why your choice deserves next week's nomination, and you just may see your suggestion in the spotlight.

 The Motley Fool's chief investment officer has selected his No. 1 stock for the next year.
 Find out which stock it is in the brand-new free report: "The Motley Fool's Top Stock for 2013."
 Just click here to access the report and find out the name of this under-the-radar company.

 The article CEO Gaffe of the Week: Carnival originally appeared on Fool.com.Fool contributor Sean Williams has no material interest in any companies mentioned in this article.
 He is merciless when it comes to poking fun at dubious CEO antics.
 You can follow him on CAPS under the screen name TMFUltraLong, track every pick he makes under the screen name TrackUltraLong, and check him out on Twitter, where he goes by the handle @TMFUltraLong.The Motley Fool owns shares of, and recommends, Walt Disney.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.